Dennis Quaid

 Dennis William Quaid (born April 9, 1954) is an American actor.
-He is known for his starring roles in Breaking Away (1979), The Right Stuff (1983), The Big Easy (1986), Innerspace (1987), Great Balls of Fire!
-(1989), Dragonheart (1996), The Parent Trap (1998), Frequency (2000), The Rookie (2002), The Day After Tomorrow (2004), In Good Company (2004), Flight of the Phoenix (2004), Yours, Mine & Ours (2005), and Vantage Point (2008).
-Quaid received a Golden Globe Award nomination for Far from Heaven (2002).
+He is known for his starring roles in many successful films, including Breaking Away (1979), Jaws 3-D (1983), Innerspace (1987), Great Balls of Fire!
+(1989), Dragonheart (1996), The Parent Trap (1998), Frequency (2000), The Rookie (2002), The Alamo (2004), The Day After Tomorrow (2004), In Good Company (2004), Flight of the Phoenix (2004), Yours, Mine & Ours (2005), and Vantage Point (2008).
+In 2003, Quaid received a Golden Globe Award nomination for Far from Heaven (2002).

-Quaid also acted in The Night the Lights Went Out in Georgia (1981), Jaws 3-D (1983), Come See the Paradise (1990), Any Given Sunday (1999), Traffic (2000), American Dreamz (2006), Footloose (2011), Playing for Keeps (2012), Truth (2015), Midway (2019), Strange World (2022), and The Substance (2024).
-He portrayed President Bill Clinton in the HBO film The Special Relationship (2010), earning nominations for a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award.
+Quaid portrayed President Bill Clinton in the HBO film The Special Relationship (2010), earning nominations for a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award.
 He also portrayed Deputy U.S. Marshal Sherrill Lynn in the Paramount+ Western series Lawmen: Bass Reeves (2023), and President Ronald Reagan in the biopic Reagan (2024).

 Early life and education

-Dennis William Quaid was born in Houston, Texas, to Juanita Bonnie Dale "Nita" (née Jordan) (1927–2019), a real-estate agent, and William Rudy Quaid (1923–1987), an electrician.
+Dennis William Quaid was born in Houston, Texas, to Juanita Bonnie Dale "Nita" (1927–2019), a real-estate agent, and William Rudy Quaid (1923–1987), an electrician.
 He has English, Irish, Scots-Irish, and Cajun (French) ancestry.
 Through his father, Quaid is a first cousin, twice removed, of cowboy performer Gene Autry.
 Quaid attended Paul W. Horn Elementary School in Bellaire and Pershing Middle School in Houston.
 He studied Mandarin Chinese and dance at Bellaire High School in Bellaire, Texas, and later in college, at the University of Houston, under drama coach Cecil Pickett, who had previously taught at Bellaire High and whose daughter is actress Cindy Pickett.
 Quaid was raised in the Baptist faith.
 He is the younger brother of actor Randy Quaid.

 Career

 1979–1982: Early roles

 Quaid dropped out of the University of Houston before graduating and moved to Hollywood to pursue an acting career.
 He made his film debut in an uncredited role in the action comedy film Crazy Mama (1975) starring Cloris Leachman.
 Quaid then acted in the psychological drama I Never Promised You a Rose Garden (1977) and the drama September 30, 1955 (1977).
-He initially had trouble finding work but began to gain notice after appearing in Breaking Away (1979) and the musical drama The Night the Lights Went Out in Georgia (1981), During this time, Quaid appeared in a variety of films, such as the drama Our Winning Season (1978), the comedy The Seniors (1978), the romantic comedy All Night Long (1981), and the slapstick comedy Caveman (1981).
+He initially had trouble finding work but began to gain notice after appearing in Breaking Away (1979) and the musical drama The Night the Lights Went Out in Georgia (1981).
+During this time, Quaid appeared in a variety of films, such as the drama Our Winning Season (1978), the comedy The Seniors (1978), the romantic comedy All Night Long (1981), and the slapstick comedy Caveman (1981).
 He portrayed outlaw Ed Miller in the Walter Hill–directed Western drama The Long Riders (1980).
 Quaid appeared as an extra at a graduation ceremony in the Ivan Reitman–directed comedy Stripes (1981) starring Bill Murray.